“Cristiano is incredible. We see normal that he breaks records every day “

 Rashford will face Scotland this Friday, a match that the Manchester United footballer considers special, as when his club faces Manchester City or Liverpool.

 “I can’t point out what’s different or why it’s special, but it’s like when I play for United against Manchester City or against Liverpool.
-It’s a different feeling, because you see the fans, the atmosphere, the energy there is. a special match, “Rashford said at a press conference.
+It’s a different feeling, because you see the fans, the atmosphere, the energy that is there. a special match, “Rashford said at a press conference.